HimanshuKhanchandani/Dementia-Detection-Tool/README.md

  ### Dependencies
  You need to have MNE package installed to read and work with EEG data in python.

 The dataset for the project can be found on https://github.com/OpenNeuroDatasets/ds004504/tree/main and may be downloaded using datalad.
 If you are new to datalad, like I was, following tutorial may be helpful (https://psychoinformatics-de.github.io/rdm-course/aio/index.html).
-Once you download the data in your favorite location, put that location into config.
+Once you download the data in your favorite location, put that location into config.py within the models folder, and that should make all the other scripts access the data easily.